teaelephant/TeaElephantMemory/docs/DATA_MIGRATION_RUNBOOK.md

 # Data Migration Runbook (FoundationDB → PostgreSQL)

+Update 2025-10-19: Migration to PostgreSQL is completed.
+FoundationDB is no longer required at runtime.
+This runbook is retained for historical reference and potential disaster recovery/re-seeding scenarios.
+See Section 19 of the Migration Plan for post-migration decommission steps.

+Note: The legacy backfill tool and FDB packages were removed from mainline after the cut-over.
+To rebuild them for DR you must check out the archival migration branch (the last commit before cleanup) and build with the `legacy_backfill` tag.

 This runbook is a concise, execution‑oriented plan for migrating TeaElephant data from FoundationDB (FDB) to PostgreSQL (PG).
-It complements the detailed design in docs/FDB_TO_POSTGRES_MIGRATION_PLAN.md and assumes sqlc scaffolding and the backfill tool are present (they are in this repo).
+It complements the detailed design in docs/FDB_TO_POSTGRES_MIGRATION_PLAN.md. sqlc scaffolding resides under db/sqlc.yaml and db/queries/*, producing Go code in pkg/pgstore.

 Audience: SREs and backend engineers executing the migration with minimal downtime.